SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 >
 >"Epidemiologists who know how to steer this plane are pounding on the cockpit door begging him to please listen, please follow the evidence," Feigl-Ding said.
 "It’s a living nightmare."

 Living nightmare?
-Yup.
+Yep.
 Checks out.

 <img src="{{ site.baseurl }}/images/2021-01-14-covid-loves-republicans-usa-today-2.jpg" width="400" height="256" alt="USA Today: COVID transmission @ 2020-Sep-26 Rose Garden ceremony for now-Justice Barrett" title="USA Today: COVID transmission @ 2020-Sep-26 Rose Garden ceremony for now-Justice Barrett" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 And it's not hard to see why epidemiologists feel this way.
 Consider this photo of the